 This will depend on how long it takes for your injuries to stabilise to the point where it is possible to assess the loss flowing from the injuries and any residual impairments.
 Only when your injuries have stabilised is it possible to assess your future medical treatment needs, any future domestic services which may be required and future economic loss arising from a reduced earning capacity.
-If your injuries are not serious then it would be reasonable to expect that your claim would resolve within a period of 12-24 months.
+If your injuries are not serious then it is reasonable to expect that your claim would resolve within 12-24 months.

 How much will my claim cost?